 - a.
-Mathematics: demonstrate an understanding of rules of logic, deduction and inference in formal analyses of common and classical algebraic, geometric and probabilistic problems; demonstrate proficiency in solving basic equations; and recognize the Christian worldview of mathematics as an approach to truth and a reflection of the wisdom and perfections of God. - b.
-Natural Sciences: demonstrate an understanding of the natural sciences and recognize the Christian worldview of the natural sciences as a human approach to God's truth through the integration of scientific understanding based in scriptural truth.
+Mathematics: Explain information presented in mathematical forms (such as equations, graphs, diagrams, tables, words, etc.), model real-life situations using mathematics, and demonstrate proficiency in solving basic equations; demonstrate an understanding of the Christian worldview of mathematics as an approach to truth and a reflection of the wisdom and perfections of God. - b.
+Natural Sciences: demonstrate an understanding of the natural sciences, including both their scientific method and their fundamental concepts (of at least one discipline); demonstrate an understanding of the Christian worldview of the natural sciences as an approach to truth, integrated with Scripture, to both understand the works of God as Creator and ethically use its discoveries and technologies.